JennysJam/blog/content/blog/learnc.md

 ### CMake

 CMake bills itself as a "meta-build system" -- you write a project's build scripts in the CMake scripting language, and these are then compiled into a build target suitable for the system (such as Makefiles, Ninja, Visual Studio Code).

-As CMake has grown into popularity, it's not unusual for libraries to define there self in terms of CMake so that other projects can pull them in (either as a git submodule or via a top level cmake-config script installed with the `install` target).
+It also acts as a sort of configuration system so that libraries using CMake can be easily built and consumd by other projects also using it with a minimal ammount of glue code.

 CMake also tends to change the layout of projects -- while Make-style targets usually put header files the same file as implementation files, CMake projects tend to put them in a distinct location and then add that to the header include path via commands, which means your IDE will probably have to have some introspection of the CMakeLists.txt command or it's output to allow intellisense to handle things correctly.

+Generally I use CMake if I expect the project to be bigger, involve a lot of fiddly logic, or if I'm using C++.
+It has a bit of a nasty reputation, but as long as you internalize a good way of structuring things I find it isn't too bad, just verbose.
+I prefer using most of the style suggestions in [An Introduction to Modern CMake](https://cliutils.gitlab.io/modern-cmake/).

 ### Visual Studio

-Visual Studio C has it's own format and build tool; but really would rather you edit it via the.
+Visual Studio C has it's own format (which is a specialized XML file) and build tool; but really would rather you edit it via an exposed gui interface.
+I've used it a decent ammount, but it's quite hard to easily show GUI interfaces textually.
+I don't have anything against it either -- if you are making a Windows-primary thing and using Visual Studio, you should probably either use this or CMake.

-### Autotools

-Autotools is also like CMake in that it is a meta-build system; unlike CMake, it has much more tenacious feature detection (to figure out what platform you are on) and the build files it creates are designed to be easily shipped, rather than the intermediate build artifact's CMake creates.

-I haven't personally used autotools, so I really can't speak to it's quality.

-### Meson

-Another meta-build system, this time using a python-like syntax for it's scripting languages.

-I haven't personally used this either, but AFAIK it's still constrained to unix like targets.

-### Everything else under the sun

-There several other build system I've heard of, but haven't used:

-- A few of Google's large open source projects (Android, Chrome) use a homebrew build system.
-- SCons, Premake and a few other attempts at trying to make a nicer make-like language
-- Build tools originally meant for other languages that have utilities added for building C.

 ## Debugging C

-Debugging C is something a lot of newcomers don't think about at first.
+Debugging C is something a lot of newcomers don't think about at first, but its necessary as your codebases grow in scope to be able to inspect a program as its running to figure out possible errors.

 ### `printf()`